pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

 `
 ```

+Parameters:
-- include Type: any Default: n/a Whether to include additional fields.
+- include (any): additional fields to include
-  - totalCount Type: Boolean Default: false Whether to include the total count in the paginated response.
+  - totalCount (boolean, default false): include total count in response
-  - customFields Type: Boolean Default: false Whether to include the Custom object in the response.
+  - customFields (boolean, default false): include Custom object
-- filter Type: string Default: n/a Filter expression.
-Only matching objects are returned.
-See filtering (/docs/general/metadata/filtering).
+- filter (string): filter expression (see filtering)
-- sort Type: any Default: n/a Sort by id, name, updated with asc/desc (for example, {name: 'asc'}).
+- sort (any): sort by id, name, updated with asc/desc (e.g., { name: 'asc' })
-- limit Type: number Default: 100 Number of objects to return.
-Default/Max: 100.
+- limit (number, default 100, max 100)
-- page Type: any Default: n/a Cursor-based pagination.
+- page (any): cursor-based pagination
-  - next Type: String Default: n/a Cursor-based pagination.
+  - next (string)
-  - prev Type: String Default: n/a Cursor-based pagination.
-Ignored if next is supplied.
+  - prev (string; ignored if next supplied)

 #### Sample code

 ##### Reference code
+This example is a self-contained code snippet ready to be run.
+It includes necessary imports and executes methods with console logging.
+Use it as a reference when working with other examples in this document.

 ```
 1

 ```

 ```
 1

 ```

 #### Response